Stubbs (cat): Early life

-Career
+Political career

 Stubbs was widely described as having been elected after a write-in campaign by voters who opposed the human candidates, but NPR pointed out that this could not have happened because "the tiny town has no real mayor, so there was no election."
 Nagley's General Store was used as Stubbs's "mayoral office" during his tenure.

 Stubbs was featured in an effort to protest the 2014 United States Senate election in Alaska when people urged voters to write Stubbs in on the ballot.
 Stubbs was featured in a video criticizing both the Democratic and Republican candidates for Senate.
 One opinion writer for the Alaska Dispatch News insisted that the whole story was false, and that Talkeetna did not have a cat mayor.

 Later life

 In 2015, Stubbs was growing older and thus slowed down his public presence.
 He died on July 21, 2017.
-His owners said that “He was a trooper until the end of his life.”
-Stubbs lived to the age of 20 years and three months.
+His owners said that "He was a trooper until the end of his life."
 Stubbs's owners have suggested that another family cat, Denali, may assume Talkeetna's "mayoralty".